fanyangCS/fanyangcs.github.io/_projects/scheduling.md

 Given the strategic importance of GPU cluster management, I led an engineering group to develop [OpenPAI](https://github.com/microsoft/pai), a Kubernetes based open-source cluster management platform for deep learning training and inferencing.
-OpenPAI has integrated several techniques mentioned above.
+OpenPAI is one of the earliest k8s systems capable of managing GPU clusters.
+It integrated several techniques mentioned above.
 Its key components like [framework controller](https://github.com/Microsoft/frameworkcontroller) have been adopted by Azure AI products.
 As far as I know, several external organizations also develop their training infrastructure based on OpenPAI.